 @type It explains what kind of division the tag represents.
 Possible attribute values for the Digital Brulez are: type="page", type="note" and type="patch".

 @rend If the <div>'s @type is "page", the @rend attribute indicates whether the page is recto (rend="recto") or verso (rend="verso").
-[Is het nodig om deze ook toe te voegen bij de @type="patch" of "note".
-Dat lijkt me wat overbodige informatie.]
+Typically we only use this for the manuscript, not with patches or notes.

 @n The @n attribute contains the number of the page or note, such as n="01".If the <div>'s type is "page", the @n attribute must be the same as the facsimile's name.
 This is usually the facsimile's page number followed by an r (for recto).
 For sheets that are unnumbered and later added by Brulez, we use the suffix - bis: